 5. Obtain information on jurisdictions and land use regulations

 County and city planning, zoning, environmental, engineering, and inspection departments can provide information on the planning jurisdictions that apply to your land.
 These departments can explain the ordinances and land use regulations you must follow when engaging in forestry practices on property in their planning jurisdictions.
 Zoning and other land use regulations are maintained by counties and cities at courthouses, offices of county and city clerks, and often in departments responsible for enforcement.
 Regulations and guidance materials are also available on the internet through legal databases and local government websites.
-However, ordinances provided online are not legally enforceable and may not be up-to-date.
+However, it is best to check with local authorities to ensure you are accessing the most up-to-date regulation.

-The failure of a county or municipal official to provide you with the most recent amendments to an ordinance or rule does not relieve you of the obligation of complying nor does it result in the imposition of liability upon that official or that official’s employer.
+The failure of a county or municipal official to provide you with the most recent amendments to an ordinance or rule does not relieve you of the obligation to comply, nor does it result in the imposition of liability upon that official or that official’s employer.

 For more information on forestry management practices and local regulatory information, please review the following:

 Practicing Forestry Under Local Regulations.
-Woodland Owner Note 41.
-NC State Extension, North Carolina State University, Raleigh, NC
+WON-41.
+NC State Extension, North Carolina State University, Raleigh, NC.

 Lawrence, D. M., Wicker, W. J. 1996.
 Municipal Government in North Carolina.
 Chapel Hill, N.C.: Institute of Government, University of North Carolina.

-The authors acknowledge the following publication reviewers for their efforts:
+The author acknowledges the following publication reviewers for their efforts: